-A currency strength indicator leverages the fact that currency pairs are made up of two individual currencies, we will show traders several simple currency strength indicators, and show you how to profit from them When one currency is moving up and the other is moving down you can generate profitable trades on a real time basis real time or over longer time periods.
+This currency strength indicator leverages the fact that currency pairs are made up of two individual currencies.
+We will show all forex traders several simple currency strength indicators, and show you how to profit from them.
+When one currency is moving up and the other is moving down you can generate profitable trades on a real time basis real time and over longer time periods.
 It works on all of the major currencies like the USD, CAD, EUR, CHF, GBP, JPY, AUD, and NZD.

 Currency Strength Versus Indicators

-You cannot see what currencies are strong or weak when using typical indicators, which measure parameters for the entire pair, not the individual currencies.
-The Fibonacci, RSI and stochastics are unreliable and do not measure strength.
+Most forex traders use the standard technical indicators, which are based on currency pairs, not individual currencies.
+This is a fundamental flaw.
+You cannot see whether or not the individual currencies are strong or weak when using typical indicators, which measure parameters for the entire pair, not the individual currencies.
+The Fibonacci, RSI and stochastics are totally unreliable for trading and do not measure individual strength.
 Indicators like this cause great confusion among forex traders.

 Excellent Currency Strength Indicator

 There are two types of currency strength indicators, real time and cyclical.
 A real time currency strength indicator is for current market conditions and a cyclical strength indicator is for the large picture or overall market analysis.
-There are some very complicated currency strength indicators and some of them are quite simple and effective currency strength indicators.
+There are some very complicated currency strength indicators, but the one you see below is quite simple and effective.

 Two currency strength trading strategies are possible.
-Understanding the condition of the total market across various individual currencies is one, and the second strategy is using currency strength for entering trades.
+Understanding the condition of the total market across various individual currencies is one, and the second strategy is using currency strength for entering trades, with live currency strength tools like the heatmap.

-For managing your trade entries, you can also determine which currencies are strong and weak in real time using a simple currency strength indicator that anyone can read.
-See the example below.
-This is called The Forex Heatmap®.
+For managing your trade entries, you can also determine which currencies are strong and weak in real time using a simple real time currency strength indicator like The Forex Heatmap®.
+Anyone can read the heatmap, even beginner forex traders.

-In this example it is clear that the NZD is weak.
-This is not actually a strategy, just having the right indicators and using them correctly to make successful trade entries.
+In this example it is clear that the New Zealand Dollar (NZD) is weak.
+This is not actually a strategy, just having the right indicators and using them correctly to make successful trade entries, like selling the NZD/USD or buying the AUD/NZD.
 Profitable forex trade entries are now possible with tools like this.
-Just match a strong currency with a real currency in real time and you have a potential entry.
+Just match a strong currency with a weak currency in real time and you have a potential entry.

-To round out your trading strategy and one more criteria.
-Support and resistance.
+To round out your trading currency strength trading strategy and one more criteria, support and resistance.
 If you enter a trade and there is no support or resistance nearby your odds increase again of making a lot of pips and holding on to the trade until you’re the next major support or resistance is hit on that pair.
 You can check support and resistance levels easily on any pair in just a couple of minutes.

 Should Forex Traders Use Currency Strength?